-One common praise was that the water filtered through this pitcher was delicious.
+A common remark from customers was that the water filtered through this pitcher was delicious.
 Several users even said they were drinking more water than ever because of how good it tasted.
 Other users were also pleased with the overall quality of the pitcher, stating that the lid fits well and didn’t fall out when pouring.

-Many people were very happy with the long filter life.
-Similarly, they liked the LED indicator that alerted them when a filter change was necessary since so much time passed between changes and they would forget.
+Many people were pleased with the long filter life.
+Similarly, they liked the LED indicator that alerted them when a filter change was necessary since so much time passed between changes, and they would forget.

-Another thing that many people liked was the slim design of the pitcher that made it easier to fit inside of a crowded fridge.
-But some people were displeased with the lack of a way to close the pouring spout.
+Another feature that many people liked was the slim design of the pitcher, which made it easier to fit inside of a crowded fridge.
+But some people were displeased with the lack of a closing spout.
 There were also complaints about the small six-cup capacity of the pitcher.

 Overall, most users were very pleased with the long lifespan of the Longlast filters compared to the regular Brita filters.
-But they would prefer a larger pitcher with a flap on the spout.
+However. most customers said they would prefer a larger pitcher with a flap on the spout.
 Our thoughts are similar.
-We really liked this filter pitcher because of how easy and simple it makes getting filtered water.
-Just lift the lid and fill the reservoir and you’ll have water in a few minutes.
-The water it filters is delicious and free of many dangerous contaminants that we’d rather not ingest.
-Altogether, we think it’s a great filter pitcher and we recommend it for anyone looking for a low-maintenance approach to filtered water.
+The water it filters is delicious and free of dangerous contaminants we’d rather not ingest.
+Altogether, we think it’s a great filter pitcher and recommend it to anyone looking for a low-maintenance approach to filtered water.